 There is something uniquely compelling about a British cozy mystery.
-The combination of orderly, picturesque settings and sudden violent death creates a delicious tension โ and British authors have been perfecting this formula since Agatha Christie invented it in the 1920s.
+The combination of orderly, picturesque settings and sudden violent death creates a delicious tension โ and British authors have been perfecting this formula since Agatha Christie helped define it in the 1920s.

 What Makes British Cozies Special?